 Average intake: 15

-The programme features thorough training in a wide variety of techniques in Applied Behaviour Analysis.
-Students are given training in the theoretical foundations of behaviour analysis as well a multitude of skills to train as practitioners in a real world setting.
-There is a strong emphasis placed on the ability to work with, and provide treatment for, diverse and complex populations.
-Students learn to demonstrate competence in the design of educational and rehabilitative programmes in an applied environment.
+The programme offers a thorough training in a variety of behaviour change procedures, functional assessment technologies and skills teaching practices.
+Students are given training in the theoretical foundations of behaviour analysis and are provided with the skills to work as practitioners.
+A strong emphasis is placed on the ability to work with, and provide treatment for, diverse and complex cases.
+Students will become competent in the design of educational and rehabilitative programmes in an applied environment.
+The course is accredited by the internationally recognised Behavior Analyst Certification Board (bacb.com), allowing graduates to work as practitioners in organisations or as independent contractors both nationally and internationally.

 Applications and selections